Penderworth/pairing_checkin/README.md

 The sample repo to be used for our pairing checkin

 gweinert was here, too.
 Does penderworth see it?
+This is a Penderworth edit.

 PNDPO was here